-What Can a Handyman Do in Albuquerque, New Mexico?
+What Can a Handyman Do Without a License in Albuquerque, New Mexico?

 In Albuquerque (Bernalillo County), most “handyman” work is regulated under New Mexico’s Construction Industries Licensing Act.
 New Mexico has a small-project homeowner/handyman-type exemption commonly cited as jobs under $7,200 (labor + materials) where a contractor license may not be required, but trade work (electrical/plumbing/gas/HVAC) and any work requiring permits can still trigger licensing and inspection requirements.
 Albuquerque also requires city registration/licensing to do business and will require permits/inspections for many repair and remodel activities even if a state contractor license is not required for the dollar amount.